Balinese art: Batuan painting

-The Batuan school of painting is practiced by artists in the village of Batuan, which is situated 10 km to the south of Ubud.
-The Batuan artisans are gifted dancers, sculptors and painters.
-Leading artists of the 1930s included I Nyoman Ngendon, and a number of members of leading brahman families, including Ida Bagus Made Togog.
-Other major Batuan artists from the pre-modernist era include I Dewa Nyoman Mura (1877-1950) and I Dewa Putu Kebes (1874-1962), who were known as sanging; traditional Wayang-style painters for temples' ceremonial textiles.
+The Batuan School of Painting is practiced by artists in the village of Batuan, which is situated 10 km to the south of Ubud.
+The Batuan artisans are gifted dancers, sculptors, and painters.
+Leading artists of the 1930s included I Nyoman Ngendon, and some members of leading Brahman families, including Ida Bagus Made Togog.
+Other major Batuan artists from the pre-modernist era include I Dewa Nyoman Mura (1877-1950) and I Dewa Putu Kebes (1874-1962), who was known as sanging; traditional Wayang-style painters for temples' ceremonial textiles.

-The western influence in Batuan did not reach the intensity it had in Ubud.
+The Western influence in Batuan did not reach the intensity it had in Ubud.
 According to Claire Holt, the Batuan paintings were often dark, crowded representations of either legendary scenes or themes from daily life, but they portrayed above all fearsome nocturnal moments when grotesque spooks, freakish animal monsters, and witches accosted people.
-This is particularly true for paintings collected by Margaret Mead and Gregory Bateson during their field studies in Bali in 1936 to 1939.
-Gradations of black to white ink washes laid over most of the surface, so as to create an atmosphere of darkness and gloom.
+This is particularly true for paintings collected by Margaret Mead and Gregory Bateson during their field studies in Bali from 1936 to 1939.
+Gradations of black to white ink washes laid over most of the surface, to create an atmosphere of darkness and gloom.
 In the later years, the designs covered the entire space, which often contributed to the crowded nature of these paintings.